Vegan sogan dolma

 Start by preparing the filling.
 Put the lentils in a saucepan and add water (water level should be about 2 cm above the lentils).
 Let it boil, reduce the heat to low and cook for 10 minutes (with no lid).
 Drain and rinse with cold water.

-Mix the mushrooms and beets with the lentils.
+Mix the mushrooms with the lentils.
 Add coconut flour, flaxseed/water mixture and all the spices.
 Mix or knead with your hands.